DRIFT0R/DRIFT0R.github.io/index.md

 # Welcome to My Website!

-In this website, you’ll find notes from my cybersecurity journey: CTF writeups, research, blog posts, and other experiments I’m willing to share.
+This website is a fragment of my ethical hacking and cybersecurity journey.
+You'll find projects, essays, CTF writeups, blogs and other cool things and thoughts I want to share.

 ---